 - Commitment and availability for 10 hours per week and ability to attend patent meetings and inventor meetings with Licensing Officers.

 - Complete the application form online

 - Submit a resume and a cover letter

-- Screened applicants will be invited for an in-person interview during the week of December 16, 2019 for Ithaca applicants.
-WCM Applicants will be notified of the dates.
+- Screened applicants will be invited for an in-person interview during the week of November 9, 2020 for Ithaca applicants.

 - Selected applicants are required to sign a non-disclosure agreement

-- Read the materials provided before the in-person training sessions
+- Read the materials provided before the virtual training sessions in January

-- Mandatory attendance to the training Sessions in January 2020.
+- Mandatory participation to the training Sessions in January 2021.

 Apply for CTL Practicum